Access4all/adg/pages/examples/headings/iframes/README.md

 changed: "2018-06-15"
 ---

-# External Content in iFrames
+# External content in iframes

 **Iframes allow to include any external content into a page.
 As such, precaution must be taken that external content does not mess up the semantics of the surrounding content with improper heading levels and hierarchies.**